-Idealease and the National Private

-Truck Council NPTC will again be

-hosting safety seminars in 2016.
-The

-one day seminar this year will focus

-on the new Electronic Logging Device

-(ELD) regulation, basic safety and

-compliance, regulation changes and

-CSA.
-In addition, this year attendees

-will receive the mandatory two hour

-- 1. During your pre-trip inspection, complete 10 full brake applications while the unit is parked.
-A slack adjuster will adjust approximately 1⁄2 inch with every 10 full brake applications.
-By including this procedure as part of your pre-trip inspection, it will ensure that your brakes are always in adjustment.
-In the event of a roadside inspection, repeat this process prior to the inspection process.
+Idealease and the National Private Truck Council NPTC will again be hosting safety seminars in 2017.
+The one day seminar this year will focus on the new Electronic Logging Device (ELD) regulation, basic safety and compliance, regulation changes and CSA.
+The seminars and will be provided to all Idealease customers, potential customers and NPTC members at no charge.
+The seminar provides important information applicable for both the novice and experienced transportation professionals.
+To register for an upcoming seminar in 2017 click on the following link:

+- process.
 This will ensure that the automatic slack adjuster have the adjusted the brakes to compliance. - 2.
 During the Pre-Trip inspection, a driver is required by DOT to check the low air pressure-warning device.
 This should be audible at 60 psi.
 To check this device the air pressure must be lowered to 60 psi.
 If while accomplishing this portion of the inspection, a driver would fully apply and release, the air pressure should drop approximately 4 psi with each application.

-Squeaking Brakes Another condition attributed to "feathering or low psi" brake applications is noisy brakes when stopping.
+Squeaking Brakes - Another condition attributed to "feathering or low psi" brake applications is noisy brakes when stopping.
 Many times this is created by crystallized lining, which occurs when the brakes are repeatedly applied with low psi applications.
 This can be minimized with four or five firm brake applications or rapid deacceleration stops.
 If your brakes are noisy, try bringing the vehicle to a stop with four or five firm brake applications each week.
 Always check to see that there are no vehicles following you when you perform this procedure.

-For a complete set of Pre-trip and Post-trip instructions, refer to the cover of the IL700 booklet in each Idealease vehicle.
+For a complete set of Pre-trip and Post-trip instructions, refer to the cover of the IL -700 booklet in each Idealease vehicle.
 Safe driving includes a good pre-trip inspection before beginning each day's work.

 Make sure your brakes are always in top operating condition and inspect them often.
-Any defects or deficiencies to the brake system should be documented on the IL700 DVIR and be reported to your superior or maintenance provider.
+Any defects or deficiencies to the brake system should be documented on the IL-700 DVIR and be reported to your superior or maintenance provider.

 The unit cannot be placed back into service until the defect or deficiency has been corrected or found to be unnecessary.
-The technician is then required to certify in writing on all copies of the IL700 form that the repair or deficiency has been corrected.
+The technician is then required to certify in writing on all copies of the IL -700 form that the repair or deficiency has been corrected.

-Commercial Vehicle Safety Alliance (CVSA) Drive Tip Sheet
+Commercial Vehicle Safety Alliance (CVSA) Driver Tip Sheet